swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-14-reproduce-the-ml-experiment-with-dvc.md

 - [x] Codebase and dataset are versioned
 - [x] Steps used to create the model are documented and can be reproduced
 - [ ] Changes to model are not easily visualized
+- [ ] Multiple experiments cannot be compared before choosing one to keep
+- [ ] Training metrics cannot be visualized live during the experiment

 Continue to the next chapters to address the remaining items.